 © Little Sunny Kitchen

 This recipe was first published on Little Sunny Kitchen on April 11, 2016.
-It was updated with more pictures and information on Nov 27 2018.
-The recipe remained the same.
+It was updated in 2025 with an improved recipe, new images, and recipe tips.

 Mansour says